 - Slowly melt the butter, chocolate, coffee, sugar and water in a pan, once melted allow to cool.

-- Add the eggs, oil and sour cream to the chocolate mix and stir well
+- Add the wet ingredients: eggs, oil and sour cream to the chocolate mix and stir well.

 - Pour the chocolate mixture into well and mix until thoroughly combined.

-- Pour the batter into the lined tin and bake for 1 hour 45mins or until a skewer inserted into the centre of the cake comes out clean
+- Pour the batter into the lined tin.
+Bake for 1 hour 45mins or until a skewer inserted into the centre of the cake comes out clean.